levertco/pitches/README.md

 6. As a user, I would like to comment on the different pitches and leave feedback.
 7. As a user, I would like to submit a pitch in any category.
 8. As a user, I would like to view the different categories.

+### Terms of use

+As soon as you open the website pitch categories are listed.